act-rules/act-rules.github.io/_rules/word-spacing-not-important-9e45ec.md

 ## Assumptions

-If there is a mechanism available on the page by which word spacing can be adjusted, failing this rule might not mean [success criterion 1.4.12 Text spacing](https://www.w3.org/TR/WCAG21/#text-spacing) is not satisfied.
+There is no mechanism available on the page to adjust word spacing.
+If there is such a mechanism, failing this rule might not mean [success criterion 1.4.12 Text spacing](https://www.w3.org/TR/WCAG21/#text-spacing) is not satisfied.

 ## Accessibility Support